A war of traditional art vs digital art has been long waging since digital art has come into existence?

 4. The Revolutionary Undo button

 Made a mistake?
 You don’t have to cover it up.
-Just press the “undo” button and your artwork is reverted back!
+Just press the “undo” button and your artwork is undone!
 Unlike traditional art, there won’t be any mark of a mistake in your final artwork.
 It will be flawless!

 5. Easy To Use

 Technology has made everything easy for us and digital art is no different.
-Learning digital art is easy and requires fewer efforts as compared to traditional art.
+Learning digital art is easy and requires less effort as compared to traditional art.

 You don’t have to learn the mechanics of how the materials work.
 Anything can be created with just clicks and taps.
 Also, the time to achieve professionalism in digital art is comparatively short.